The Domino Effect That Could Have Happened If Drew Brees Had Signed With The Miami Dolphins [Opinion]

 — NOLA.com (@NOLAnews) October 9, 2018

-On that same day, the Miami Dolphins decided to stop waiting on lower contract demands from Drew Brees and traded for Daunte Culpepper.
+On that same day in March of 2006, the Miami Dolphins decided to stop waiting on lower contract demands from Drew Brees — and traded for Daunte Culpepper.
 They sent a second-round draft pick to the Minnesota Vikings and had landed their quarterback of the future.

-Then-Dolphins coach Nick Saban and the franchise believed Culpepper would recover better from a knee injury than Brees would from a shoulder injury.
-A little over one year later, the Dolphins released the quarterback and the Daunte Culpepper experiment in Miami was over.
+Then-Dolphins coach Nick Saban and the contemporary franchise believed that Culpepper would recover better from a knee injury than Brees would from a shoulder injury.
+A little over one year later, the Dolphins released their chosen quarterback — and the Daunte Culpepper experiment in Miami was over.

 It was obvious early on in his only season with the Dolphins that his mobility was truly hampered by his knee injury.
-In Brees’ first season with the Saints, he passed for a then-career-high of 4,418 yards and 26 touchdowns.
+In Brees’ first season with the Saints, by contrast, he passed for a then-career-high of 4,418 yards and 26 touchdowns.

-At the end of the one season of Culpepper’s career in Miami, the Dolphins were also looking for a new head coach.
-The New York Times reported that Nick Saban had continuously said he was not leaving the team, but then, he quit the NFL and went to the Alabama Crimson Tide.
+At the end of the single season of Culpepper’s career in Miami, the Dolphins were also looking for a new head coach.
+The New York Times reported that Nick Saban had continuously said that he was not leaving the team.
+Then he quit the NFL and joined the Alabama Crimson Tide at the NCAA level of play.

-There have been a lot of other things that have taken place in the NFL and NCAA over the last 12 years, and all of it has changed how things may have gone.
-Had the Miami Dolphins just taken a chance on Drew Brees, though, it may have been them in the news right now with the quarterback hugging Nick Saban instead of Sean Payton.
+There have been a lot of other things that have taken place in the NFL and the NCAA over the last 12 years, and it’s hard to pin such drastic events on just one man.
+Had the Miami Dolphins just taken a chance on Drew Brees, though, it may have been them in the news right now — with the quarterback hugging Nick Saban instead of Sean Payton.

 A celebration, dance off and speech in the locker room after last night's historic performance!